Zeinab Navidi

 Research

-I'm interested in machine learning and its application on practical real world problems such as health.
+I'm interested in machine learning and its application on practical real world problems such as health and biology.

 Interpretable Machine Learning for Automated Left Ventricular Scar Quantification in Hypertrophic Cardiomyopathy Patients